Kayı (tribe): History

-According to Ottoman tradition, Osman I, the founder of Ottoman Empire, was a descendant of the Kayı tribe.
-This claim has, however, been called into serious question by many modern historians.
+According to Ottoman tradition, Osman I, the founder of the Ottoman Empire, was a descendant of the Kayı.Golden, Peter B. (1992).
+An Introduction to the History of the Turkic People.
+Otto Harrassowitz, Wiesbaden. p.
+358, 359 This claim has, however, been called into serious question by many modern historians.
 The only evidence for the Ottomans' Kayı descent came from genealogies written during the fifteenth century, several centuries after the life of Osman.
-More significantly, the earliest genealogies written by the Ottomans did not include any reference to Kayı descent at all, indicating that it may have been fabricated at a later date.
+More significantly, the earliest genealogies written by the Ottomans did not include any reference to Kayı descent, indicating that it may have been fabricated at a later date.

-The famous Oghuz-Turkic folk narrator, soothsayer and bard Gorkut-ata (Dede Korkut) belonged to the Kayı tribe.
-In the 10th century, the Central Asian Oghuz Yabgu State was headed by supreme leaders (or Yabghu) who belonged to the Kayi tribe.
+The famous Oghuz folk narrator, soothsayer and bard Dede Korkut was a Kayı.
+In the 10th century, the Central Asian Oghuz Yabgu State was headed by supreme leaders (or Yabghu) who belonged to the Kayı tribe.

-According to Soviet archaeologist and ethnographer Sergey Tolstov, part of the Kayi tribe moved in the Middle Ages from Central Asia to modern day Ukraine, they are known in the Old Russian Chronicles as kovuy and kaepichi as one of the tribes that formed the Turkic tribal confederation called Chorni Klobuky (lit.
-"Black Hats") who were allies of the Rurikid khaganate of Kievan Rus; Golden however considers the Kaepichi to be descendants of the Mongolic or para-Mongolic Qay instead.
-According to the famous Soviet and Russian linguist and turkologist A. V. Superanskaya, the origin of the name of the city of Kiev is associated with the Kayı tribe: "As ethnographers testify, ethnically “pure” peoples do not and cannot exist.
-On the contrary, new peoples arise from ethnic mixes of two or more peoples, usually assimilating the best features of each.
-There are many folk legends that the beginning of a nation was laid by two (or several) brothers ...
-Apparently, something similar lies behind the legend of Kiy, Schek, Horev and Lybed.
-The tribal name Kyy (Kiy) belonged to the ancient Turkic peoples.
-It is still present in the names of tribal structures of modern Turkic peoples ”.
+According to Soviet archaeologist and ethnographer Sergey Tolstov, part of the Kayi tribe moved in the Middle Ages from Central Asia to modern day Ukraine, they are known in the Rus' chronicles as kovuy and kaepichi as one of the tribes that formed the Turkic tribal confederation called the Black Klobuks, who were allies of the Rurikids of the Rus' Khaganate; Golden however considers the Kaepichi to be descendants of the para-Mongolic Qay instead.Golden, Peter B. (2006).
+"Cumanica V: The Basmils and Qipchaqs" in Archivum Eurasiae Medii Aevi p.
+16-17. quote: " The Qay (the Tatabı of the Türk inscriptions) are noted as Xi (奚 Late Middle Chinese xɦjiaj = Ġay/Qay), in Chinese sources, part of the larger Kumoxi grouping stemming from the Xianbei (*Särbi?), a grouping of people that is generally considered to be of 'Proto-Mongolic' or more probably Mongolic and/or 'Para-Mongolic' ethno-linguistic affiliations."

-Legacy of the Kayi tribe
+Legacy of the Kayı tribe

+Soviet and Russian linguist and Turkologist A. V. Superanskaya associates the Kayı tribe with the origin of the name of the city of Kyiv; however, Canadian Ukrainian linguist Jaroslav Rudnyckyj connects the name Kyiv to the Proto-Slavic root *kyjь, which should be interpreted as meaning 'stick, pole' as in its modern Ukrainian equivalent Кий; therefore, the toponym should in that case be interpreted as 'palisaded settlement'.

 In Anatolia, twenty seven villages bear the name of Kayı.

-In Turkmenistan, the Kayı tribe is one of the main divisions of the Gekleng Turkmens living in the Balkan velayat and consists of the following clans: adnakel, ak kel, alatelpek, bagly, barak, burkaz, ganjyk, gapan, garabalkan, garawul, garagol, garagul, garadaşly, garakel, garga, garyşmaz and others.
+In Turkmenistan, the Kayı tribe is one of the main divisions of the Gökleň Turkmens living in the Balkan velayat and consists of the following clans: adnakel, ak kel, alatelpek, bagly, barak, burkaz, ganjyk, gapan, garabalkan, garawul, garagol, garagul, garadaşly, garakel, garga, garyşmaz and others.
 The Kayı are also a subtribe of the Bayat Turkmens of the Lebap velayat.